 Join existing community community Groups that are of interest

-We have created an initial set of Groups within the community based on specific areas of ArenaCore functionality so that ongoing discussions relating to those areas can be managed in the context of the associated product documentation.
-If you are interested primarily in hardware implementation, please join the Physical Resource Management group! if you are interested in DevOps, Big Data, AI/ML, Networking, Storage, Virtualisation, Containerisation etc – please join the Logical Resource Management group!
+We have created an initial set of Groups within the community to support specific areas of ArenaCore functionality.
+If you are interested primarily in hardware implementation, please join the Physical Resource Management group. if you are interested in DevOps, Big Data, AI/ML, Networking, Storage, Virtualisation, Containerisation etc – please join the Logical Resource Management group.

 More community Groups are planned!

 As ArenaCore evolves, it is expected that additional groups will be added to support a variety of areas: